liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/customizing-alloyui-carousel-in-a-portlet.markdown

         }
         ```

-The code starts off by setting the width and height for the carousel body, and
+The code starts off by setting the width and height for the carousel body,
 giving it rounded edges with the `border-radius` property.
 Next, the carousel is
 centered in the middle of the portlet by setting the `margin` property of the
 `boundingBox` element (`#mycarousel` in this case) to `auto` for the left and
-right margins; the top margin is set to 0, while the bottom margin is set to
+right margins.
+The top margin is set to `0`, while the bottom margin is set to
-40px to leave room for the menu's controls; if you do not wish to change the
+`40px` to leave room for the menu's controls.
+If you do not wish to change the
 default border-radius and margins, you can omit these properties.
 Finally the
 images are given a `background-image` property that points to their
-corresponding urls.
+respective urls.

 ---